vtexdocs/help-center-content/docs/faq/en/my-admin-is-blocked-what-do-i-do.md

 ---
-title: My Admin is blocked.
-What do I do?
+title: 'My Admin is blocked.
+What do I do?'
 id: 4IkFRmDVx6quIIcwoOGY6K
 status: PUBLISHED
 createdAt: 2017-10-11T13:36:13.665Z